-Second Steps-Hemmells Day Nursery is a well-established childcare provider in Laindon.
+Second Steps Day Nursery is a well-established childcare provider in Colchester.

-We provide daily and sessional childcare for children aged 6 weeks to 5 years of age.
-We are open Monday to Friday 7am-7pm 52 weeks of the year except for public bank holidays and on occasion’s days over the Christmas period.
+We provide daily and sessional childcare for children aged 6 weeks to 5 years of age and we also provide breakfast, after school and holiday club for the 4-12 year olds.
+We are open Monday to Friday for 52 weeks of the year (we are closed for public bank holidays).
+We have 5 separate play rooms.

 Our aim is to provide a happy, homely and loving environment for all children in our care.

-We are a fully inclusive setting able to meet all the needs of children with SEND.
+We are a fully inclusive nursery and are able to meet all the needs of children with SEND.

 How do we know if a child needs extra support?